modelmapper/modelmapper.github.io/user-manual/gson-integration.md

 ## Things to Note

-ModelMapper maintains a [TypeMap](http://modelmapper.org/javadoc/org/modelmapper/TypeMap.html) for each source and destination type, containing the mappings bewteen the two types.
+ModelMapper maintains a [TypeMap](http://modelmapper.org/javadoc/org/modelmapper/TypeMap.html) for each source and destination type, containing the mappings between the two types.
 For "generic" types such as JsonElement this can be problematic since the structure of a JsonElement can vary.
 In order to distinguish structurally different JsonElements that map to the same destination type, we can provide a _type map name_ to ModelMapper.

 Continuing with the example above, let's map another order JSON, this one with a different structure, to the same Order class: